Georg Lukas, 2024-07-05 18:46

 The openstick will support adb shell, USB RNDIS and WiFi to access it, but for the cameras it needs to expose a WiFi hotspot.
 You can create a NetworkManager-based hotspot using nmcli or by other means as appropriate for you.

-Installing samsing-nx-emailservice
+Installing samsung-nx-emailservice

 We need git, Python 3 and its venv module to get started, install the source, and patch werkzeug to compensate for Samsung's broken client implementation: